Modern Wide Range Humbucker Set

 In 1972 Fender introduced their take on the humbucker, a singularly unique design from Seth Lover, the inventor of the original "humbucking" pickup.
 Known for their clarity and top-end sparkle, they went out of production in 1979, until Fender reissued them in 1983 with a different design to the originals.
 These modern versions are a standard humbucker in a larger case, and don't display any of the characteristics that made the originals so unique and sought after.

-Rather than try to make a direct copy of the original 70s Wide Range Humbucker, I've taken the basic design and made a couple of tweaks to produce my own take on it.
+Unlike my "Vintage" Wide Range Humbuckers, with these I've taken the basic design and made some tweaks to produce my own modern take on it.

 I use custom-made larger bobbins just like the originals, which allows me to use the correct 42awg wire, and a custom-made ferrous reflector plate to increase the inductance of the pickup and shape the tone like the originals.

-As far as I can tell, no-one produces threaded CuNiFe rod magnets suitable for pickups anymore, so I offer the choice of individual AlNiCo rod magnets, or threaded FeCrCo magents if you want the original "screw" look for each pole piece, rather than the bar magnet and steel pole-pieces of the reissues - AlNiCo/FeCrCo 2 in the bridge position and AlNiCo/FeCrCo 5 in the neck.
+CuNiFe rod magnets currently aren't available outside of Fender, so I offer the choice of individual AlNiCo rod magnets, or threaded FeCrCo magents if you want the original "screw" look for each pole piece, rather than the bar magnet and steel pole-pieces of the reissues - AlNiCo/FeCrCo 2 in the bridge position and AlNiCo/FeCrCo 5 in the neck.

-Unlike the originals which featured 54mm pole spacing in both bridge and neck position, I use 54mm bridge and 52mm neck spacing so the pole-pieces better line up with the strings in each position.
+Unlike the originals where the bridge and neck were used a 54mm pole spacing and wound the same, I use 54mm bridge and 52mm neck spacing so the pole-pieces better line up with the strings in each position and wind the bridge to 11.2k and the neck to 10.5k neck to provide a better balance when switching between positions.

-Available in two cover options: "spaghetti-style" signature logo, or plain covers.
+Available with chrome covers with two options: "spaghetti-style" signature logo, or plain covers.